top of page

 The Multi-Grade Advantage

-We have two classrooms at our school: K-3 and 4-8.
+We have two classrooms at our school: 1-5 and 6-8.

 You may be wondering how we can effectively teach that many grades at one time!
 You don’t have to worry.
 In fact, our teachers love the multi-grade setting and there are some unique advantages your children will experience in these rooms.
 These include: